yjchen9596/yjchen9596/README.md

 I am also a research assisant at Center of Data Science at School of Public Affairs of the American University.
 You can find my information as RA at https://www.american.edu/spa/data-science/graduate-student-fellows.cfm

+For my student activity, I am the vice president of American University Student Chapter of American Statistical Association.

 A little TMI about me 💁🏻: